 Skip links

-EU mulls customs admin tax on non-EU seller platforms
+EU mulls customs admin tax non-EU seller platforms

 Chinese and other non-EU seller marketplaces face customs admin charge in response to widespread tax evasion

 European Commission officials are reported to be considering a new customs administration levy on platforms for non-EU sourced low-value imports.
-A potential revenue or handling charge framework is likely to be made public on 5th February 2025 with the new Commission coming into office at the start of this month.
+A potential handling charge framework is likely to be made public on 4th February 2025 with the new Polish Commission in office at the start of January 2025.
 The move is spurred by complaints from many member states of unfair tax and lax product standards, discussed at the 10 December ECOFIN meeting of EU finance ministers.

 The €150 customs duties threshold is to be scrapped under 2028 EU customs reform proposals.